Pupil Premium

 The context of our school is important when making decisions about our Pupil Premium Strategy and consideration is also given to the research from the Education Endowment Fund (EEF) when making decisions about strategies to implement.

 We recognise that there are several common barriers to learning for our disadvantaged children.
-These include poor language and communication skills, a gap in attainment, fewer enrichment opportunities at home.
+These include poor language and communication skills, a gap in attainment, attendance, lack of self confidence and resilience and fewer enrichment opportunities at home.
 The challenges our pupils face are varied and there is no ‘one size fits all’.

 Our ultimate objectives are:

-✓ To support our pupils’ mental health and well-being to enable them to access learning at an appropriate level.
+✓ To support our pupils’ mental health and well-being to enable them to access learning at an appropriate level and achieve success.

 ✓ To narrow the attainment gap between our disadvantaged and non-disadvantaged pupils.